How to Optimize Your Google Business Profile in NE Florida

 Your primary category is one of the most significant signals Google uses to match your profile to local searches.
 Getting it wrong costs you visibility on the searches that matter most.

 The mistake most businesses make is choosing something too broad.
-"Contractor" when you should be "General Contractor."
-"Cleaning Service" when you should be "Commercial Cleaning Service."
+"Contractor" when they should be "General Contractor."
+"Cleaning Service" when they should be "Commercial Cleaning Service."

 Search your primary service in Jacksonville.
 Look at what categories the top-ranking competitors are using.
 Then pick the most specific match for what you actually do.

 Secondary categories are available and worth using.
-Add every legitimate service area, but keep it accurate.
+Add every legitimate service category, but keep it accurate.
 Padding with unrelated categories can work against you.
+If you are working on getting into the Google Map Pack in Jacksonville, your primary category is one of the first signals to get right.

 NAP Consistency Across Every Listing